Israel killing of Hezbollah chief Nasrallah sparks condemnation

 PARIS: Israel's foes vowed revenge on Saturday (Sep 28) after Iran-backed Lebanese militant group Hezbollah announced its longtime leader Hassan Nasrallah was killed in an Israeli air strike on Beirut suburbs.

-World powers also warned of the killing's potential repercussions, with the spectre of all-out war looming over the Middle East.
+Several world powers also warned of the killing's potential repercussions, as the spectre of all-out war looms over the Middle East.

 IRAN